Burgestrand/burgestrand.github.io/_posts/2011-05-17-asynchronous-callbacks-in-ruby-c-extensions.markdown

 - C callback wakes up again, reads return value and returns it

 Whew!
 A lot of things to keep track of, but this is a high-level view of what we need to do.
 Lets get to work!

+### The Ruby Event thread

+First off, we’ll need a designated event thread.
+As previously mentioned, this thread will do nothing but wait for callbacks to happen; and when they do, it will dispatch off to a callback handler.

+Yet again, [the (new) code for this chapter is available on GitHub](http://goo.gl/Aw8ze).
+I’ve done my best to explain what is being done and why for each function and struct member.
+Still, if something is unclear I’d love to try and clear it up for you.
+You can find my e-mail [at the about me-page](/about-me.html).
+I don’t bite, I promise `:}`

+### `LMFAO_handle_callback` and `lmfao_callback`

+You’ve probably noticed both `LMFAO_handle_callback` and `lmfao_callback` are empty functions.
+We’ll fill them in in this chapter, but they require more intimate discussion in comparison to the ruby event thread.

 ---